Andrew-code2020/ms3onlinecookbook/README.md

 Container class in materialise (Be careful !!!)
 - If included in base html and code extended to other html if class container is present on both pages it appears to wrap content twice and shrink size noticeably.
 - Removed the container class from templates html to solve this.

-Future Development
-- Recipe Videos
-- E-Commerce subscription Business Model
-- Comments so users can interact with other users
-- reset your password function

 ### Deployment